 Determine the frequency of the survey and the proportion of your customer base.

 It’s important to strike a balance when sending out surveys.
-If you survey too often, you risk survey fatigue among your customers, leading low response rate.
+If you survey too often, you risk survey fatigue among your customers, leading to a lower NPS response rate.
 At the same time, if you survey too infrequently, you miss out on valuable insights.
 Depending on the type of retail business, this frequency can vary.

 Now when it comes to sample size, if you have a large customer base, it’s best to select a representative sample for the survey.
 This sample should be large enough to provide reliable data and small enough to manage.
 And if you have a smaller customer base, you can survey all your customers.